The Bankrate promise

 Students who stay on campus over the summer may find plenty of vacancies left by students who return home.
 The office of student affairs at your college may be able to provide the best leads for summer jobs, but on-campus options may include:

-- Barista: $11.18 per hour.
-Many college campuses have cafes or coffee shops that remain open year-round to accommodate for campus tours and athletic events during the summer months.
+- Barista: $11.86 per hour.
+Many college campuses have cafes or coffee shops open year-round to accommodate campus tours and athletic events during the summer months.

-- School store clerk: $11.12 per hour.
-Sales clerks for campus bookstores may help with restocking and helping customers with their purchases.
-Although the hours may be shortened during the summer, the school store can be a great way to make some money while staying on campus.
+- School store clerk: $11.71 per hour.
+Sales clerks for campus bookstores may help with restocking and helping customers’ purchases.
+Although the hours may be shortened during the summer, the school store can be a great way to make money while staying on campus.

-- Library assistant: $14.12 per hour.
+- Library assistant: $14.63 per hour.
 During the slower months on campus, the library can be a great option for students looking for a slower-paced job in a quiet environment.
-Library assistants typically help reshelve books, but they’re also responsible for helping library patrons find what they’re looking for.
+Library assistants typically help reshelve books, but they’re also responsible for helping patrons find what they’re looking for.

 Work-study approval is based on financial factors like income and family size, meaning not all students will qualify.
 Since it’s a form of federal financial aid, students will apply for the program via the Free Application for Federal Student Aid (FAFSA).

-Students will be assigned a maximum number of hours they may work, and often this is no more than 20.
-Students are paid at least the federal minimum wage, and they can spend their cash however they wish.
+Students will be assigned a maximum number of hours they may work, which is often no more than 20.
+Students are paid at least the federal minimum wage and can spend their cash however they wish.

 When to consider summer internships

-Summer internships, even when not required for a degree, are a great way to gain experience in a potential career field and network with industry professionals.
+Even when not required for a degree, summer internships are a great way to gain experience in a potential career field and network with industry professionals.

-The wage for a summer internship, if it pays at all, varies widely by field of study, the expertise of the intern and the state the internship is in; however, ZipRecuiter data shows that the average pay for a summer intern is $14.95 an hour.
+The wage for a summer internship, if it pays at all, varies widely by field of study, the expertise of the intern and the state the internship is in; however, ZipRecruiter data shows that the average pay for a summer intern is $17 an hour.

 FAFSA implications of working a summer job